The following is a list of commonly answered questions and answers related to CEU’s.

 - Enhance my skills or knowledge as a reflexologist

 - Make me a better practitioner

 - Ensure my clients are well cared for

 - Improve my awareness as a business/health care practitioner

 - Contribute to the betterment of the profession

 If you can answer yes, you’re on the right track.

 Yes, so long as they fall within the RRCO Category A or B scope.
-Please use the recording sheets provided when submitting your CEU’s at the end of your 5 year cycle.
+Please use the recording sheets provided when submitting your CEU’s.